betterobjects/activeql/docs/tutorial.md

 }
 ```

-This is admittely a very simple example - but is shows how you would add any functionality and still use most of the features GAMA offers out-of-the-box.
+This is admittely a very simple example - but is shows how you would add any functionality and still use most of the features ActiveQL offers out-of-the-box.

 A _custom query_ configuration is always a function that returns an object of type `QueryConfig`.
-Inside that function you have access to an instance of the GAMA `runtime` which includes all entities, enums, filter, types and more.
+Inside that function you have access to an instance of the ActiveQL `runtime` which includes all entities, enums, filter, types and more.
 In this example we define the return type of our query as a _list of car items_ and allow two args (sort and paging).
 It is basically the same query as the standard `cars` query but instead of offering the API's client to create a filter itself we set the filter criteria in the _custom query_.

 In the _resolver_ we obtain a reference to a certain _entity_ `Car` and use its `resolveTypes` function to return a list of cars, since we added our custom filter to `args` we can use the default resolver without further effort, for it this looks just as a client would have requested this filter regularely.